Nemomain/space-battleships/README.md

 ```

-The hunting algorithm is also something I am very proud of, but since I was able to break it down into smaller parts to solve individually, it wasn't as much of a headache:
+-The hunting algorithm is also something I am very proud of, but since I was able to break it down into smaller parts to solve individually, it wasn't as much of a headache:

 ```javascript
 function huntRandom(){